germanebbens/nocnoc-challenge/README.md

 docker-compose up -d spark
 ```

+This will process the main.py, with the ETL process, and then leave an endpoint open to receive airflow requests for report creation.

 ### Report Generation

 The report generation module creates four analytical reports from the processed employee data.